Cooled acid turns to district heating

 In the early 1980s, the heat generated in the absorption and drying circuits at the Kemira sulphuric acid plant in Helsingborg, Sweden was lost into the sea next to the plant.

 Following a total reconstruction of the cooling system to include plate heat exchangers in a closed loop cooling circuit, the temperature of the cooling water has been raised to a level at which it can be used for district heating.

 In early 1980s, Kemira changed its acid cooling system from direct cooling to heat recovery.
 In the direct cooling system, the heat from the absorption and drying towers was emitted to the sea.
 With the heat recovery system, the heat is instead transferred to a closed loop cooling water circuit containing demineralized water.
 This water is heated and the hot water is used to heat district heating water for the city of Helsingborg.

 In this heat recovery system the acid from the absorption towers was cooled in four anodically protected shell-and-tube heat exchangers connected in parallel pairs.
 The acid from the drying tower was cooled in an anodically protected shell-and-tube heat exchanger.

 By 1999, the lifetime of the anodically protected shell-and-tube heat exchangers had come to an end and they needed to be replaced.
 At the same time, Kemira decided to totally rework their acid cooling system.
 Instead of using three acid tanks (one for each absorption tower and one for the drying system), they installed one acid tank, supplying both the drying system and the two absorption towers with circulating acid.

-All the old coolers were replaced with three semi-welded Alfa Laval plate heat exchangers in D205 with FPMS gaskets, connected in parallel.
-The D205 plate material and the FPMS gaskets were selected due to the high acid temperature of 105°C.
+All the old coolers were replaced with three semi-welded Alfa Laval plate heat exchangers in D205 with FKMS gaskets, connected in parallel.
+The D205 plate material and the FKMS gaskets were selected due to the high acid temperature of 105°C.

 - Energy saving.
 Heat is recovered and delivered to district heating.